MagnusThor/demolished-rail/readme.md

 * **BPM synchronization:** Synchronize animations with beats per minute (BPM).
 * **Beat and tick events:** Trigger events on beats and ticks for precise timing control.
 * **Audio analysis (FFT):** Analyze audio frequencies to create audio-reactive visualizations.
-* **Asset loading:** Helper functions for loading images and managing a texture cache.
+* **Asset loading:** Helper functions for loading images, audio, and managing a texture cache.
 * **Transitions:** Define transition effects for entities to create smooth entrances and exits.
     * **Easy customization:** Create custom transition functions to achieve a wide range of effects (e.g., fading, scaling, sliding).
     * **Helper functions:** Use `createFadeInTransition` and `createFadeOutTransition` to easily add fade effects.